mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 Artifacts to generate with the plugin are subject to these restrictions:
 * Producing a PDF test report is not currently supported on macOS platforms.
-* Exporting Simulink Test&trade; Manager results requires a Simulink Test license and is supported in MATLAB R2019a or later.
+* Exporting Simulink Test&trade; Manager results requires a Simulink Test license and is supported in MATLAB R2019a and later.
-* Producing a Cobertura model coverage report requires a Simulink Coverage&trade; license and is supported in MATLAB R2018b or later.
+* Producing a Cobertura model coverage report requires a Simulink Coverage&trade; license and is supported in MATLAB R2018b and later.

 ## Set Up Freestyle Project
 To configure the plugin for a freestyle project, specify the MATLAB version to use as well as the required build steps.